JonTuck/GitHubWorkFlow/ideas/assessment_ideas.md

   - What is your git branching strategy, how do you intend to store your work on gitHUB?
   - How do you intend to test your work, real devices , developer tools e.t.c ..

 ***For higher marks think about the below***

- - If you're using task manager tools such as gulp how to you intend to use them?
+ - If you're using task manager tools such as gulp how to you intend to it?